threads table contains a row

 The statement the thread is executing, or

-thread, it affects whether events executed by the thread
+Whether events executed by the thread are instrumented.
+The value is

 For foreground threads, the initial